codesnippetspro/code-snippets/README.md

 ### 1.6
 * Updated CodeMirror to version 2.35
 * Improved compatibility with Clean Options plugin
-* Code improvements an optimization
+* Code improvements and optimization
+	* Changed namespace from `cs` to `code_snippets`
+	* Store multisite only options in site options table
+	* Move css and js under assets
+	* Organized CodeMirror scripts
+	* Improved updating process
-* Current line of code editor is highlighted
+* Current line of code editor is now highlighted

 ### 1.5
 * Updated CodeMirror to version 2.33